Paolo Veronese

 Best Artists of All Time.

-In about 1556 Veronese began painting the first of his large scale banquet scenes, the Feast in the House of Simon, which was not completed until 1570.
-In addition, at about the same time, during a pause in his work for San Sebastiano, he collaborated with the architect Andrea Palladio in the decoration of the Villa Barbaro in Maser.
-Veronese's fine art painting aimed to fuse Christian spirituality with humanistic philosophy - the murals featured portraits of the Barbaro family, while the ceilings were filled with mythological figures set against blue skies - and employed a rich combination of complex perspective and trompe l'oeil.
+In about 1556 Veronese began painting the first of his large scale banquet scenes, The Feast in the House of Simon, which was not completed until 1570.
+In addition, at about the same time, during a pause in his work for San Sebastiano, he collaborated with the architect Andrea Palladio (1508-80) in the decoration of the Villa Barbaro in Maser.
+Veronese's painting aimed to fuse Christian spirituality with humanistic philosophy - the murals featured portraits of the Barbaro family, while the ceilings were filled with mythological figures set against blue skies - and employed a rich combination of complex perspective and trompe l'oeil.
 The result was described by contemporaries as "visual poetry".

 The next collaboration with Andrea Palladio led to Veronese's greatest work - The Wedding at Cana (1562-3, Gemaldegalerie, Dresden).
 Commissioned by the Benedictine Abbot at the San Giorgio Maggiore Monastery, close to St Marks in Venice, the contract required the painting to occupy a massive 66 square meters, and stipulated that the quality of the colour pigments should be the finest available.
 As many figures as possible were to be included.
 As it was, Veronese included a staggering 300 portraits (including those of Titian, Tintoretto, and even Veronese himself) on a canvas almost 10 metres wide.
-The subject, a scene from the New Testament Gospel of John, II, 1-11, depicts the first miracle performed by Jesus, the turning of water into wine at a marriage in Cana, Galilee.
+The subject, a scene from the New Testament Gospel of John, chapter II, verse 1-11, depicts the first miracle performed by Jesus, the turning of water into wine at a marriage in Cana, Galilee.
 The foreground of the picture contains a frieze of figures depicted in the most intricate and shimmering detail (personal jewellery, food on the plates etc.) flanked by two sets of steps leading to a background terrace, Roman-style colonnades, and a brilliant sky.

 Works like The Wedding at Cana, and The Family of Darius before Alexander (1565-1570) have little if any any emotional content - instead, their prime attraction is their narrative tableau of figures bursting with luminescence and colour.